Fundamental Analysis Guides

 The DotCom Nasdaq 100 Crash in 2000 In Numbers

-The internet bubble was a big crash for the NASDAQ, with an 83% loss over three years.
-The NASDAQ took over 16 years to recover from the crash.
+The internet bubble caused a major crash for the NASDAQ, with an 83% loss over three years.
+It took the NASDAQ over 16 years to recover from the crash.

 Stock Market Crashes Chart: Stock Market Crash 2000 - DotCom Crash Nasdaq 100 Chart